-We acknowledge that COVID-19 will have a significant impact on forward works plans and encourage all organisations submitting to our pipeline to advise us of any changes in project information once confirmed.
-We will publish all updates as soon as we receive them, rather than waiting for our normal quarterly cycle of publication.
-This will help us maintain this tool’s integrity as a single trusted source of project information.
+We acknowledge that COVID-19 is having a significant impact on forward works plans and encourage all organisations submitting to our pipeline to advise us of any changes in project information once confirmed.
+We are publishing all updates as soon as we receive them, rather than waiting for our normal quarterly cycle of publication.
+This helps us maintain this tool’s integrity as a single trusted source of project information.

 Criteria for inclusion